 The Ultimate Crispy Roast Potatoes

-My foolproof crispy roast potatoes require just 5 ingredients and come out perfect every time!
+NOTHING beats the perfect roasted potato.
+And my fool-proof crispy roast potatoes are made with just 5 ingredients and come out perfect ever time.
 They have a soft and fluffy interior and a deliciously crispy golden exterior – what more could you want from a potato?

 - Pre-heat the oil.
 Whilst you are prepping the potatoes, pre-heat the oil in the oven.
 When your potatoes enter the hot oil, they will start to crisp up faster.